FailAcademy/learning/wdp-vancouver/_slides/week-07/01b-post-types-taxonomies-fields.md

 # How Do I Use One?

-You'll have to create a custom plugin to contain all of the code that needs to be theme independent.
+You'll have to create a custom plugin to contain all of the code that needs to be theme independently.

 We'll learn more about plugin development later this week, but for now you can download this template and we'll work through installing it together.